 At Deloitte, for the year ending May 2012, partners’ average earnings increased by £31k to £789k.

 At PWC, in the year to June 2012, UK partners saw their average drawing fall from £707k to £697k.

 Ernst and Young don’t publicly report their partners’ drawings, but my back-of-the-envelope calculations lead me to believe they must average between £500k and £1 million.

-It seems slightly churlish to mention this, but the profit per equity partner or PEP for the magic circle firms is over £1m.
+It seems slightly churlish to mention this, but the profit per equity partner (PEP) for Magic Circle firms is over £1 million.